-Forest certification recognition statement
+Forest certification recognition statements

 FPAC encourages inclusive consideration of forest certifications.
 Here are samples of inclusive recognition statements by organizations and authorities.